miso-xyz/PPMLib/README.md

   - Get Root Filename Fragments
   - Get Thumbnail Frame Index
   - Get Timestamp
   - Get Total Frames

 # Problems

+  - Emojis are currently not working in author names

 # Notes
-- This is a library, not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, im just not responsible for what you do with PPMLib.
-We remind Section 4.1.1 from Sudomemo Terms of Use: *``` The following activities are prohibited when using Sudomemo: Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS```*.
+- This is a library, not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, I'm just not responsible for what you do with PPMLib.
+We remind Section 4.1.5 from Sudomemo Terms of Use: *``` The following activities are prohibited when using Sudomemo: [...]
+Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS```*.
 Plus, animating on a DS is much more fun :) .
 That's all